thecomeonman/IntentVsOutcome/README.md

 </tbody>
 </table>

-The proportion of time `ExpectedAttackMaxDeltaPV` is above 2% -
+The proportion of time `AttackMaxEPVAdded` is above 2% -

 <table>
 <thead>